 Some of the best astrophotos I took with a Canon 20Da DSLR.
 This was my first digital camera.

 Tech Pan Tricolor Photos

 I took tricolor photos on Kodak Tech Pan from 1998 - 2002.
-The 20 images below represent about 180 hours of exposure time.
+The 17 images below represent about 153 hours of exposure time.
 I reprocessed the images using modern techniques (2023) to see how much I could improve them.
 The new images are beside or below the originals.

 The Best of Kodak Technical Pan - B&W Astrophotos

 IC2177 in Canis Major